The 25 best centre-backs in world football - ranked

 Sergio Ramos and Raphael Varane's exits from Real Madrid meant there were big boots to fill at the Bernabeu.

-An injury on the opening day of the current campaign stalled his development, but he is fit again and ready to contribute.
+An injury on the opening day of 2023/24 stalled his development, but he is fit again and returning to his peak levels.

 When all is said and done, David Alaba will be recognised as one of the greatest players of his generation.